 We would all like to be the guy hitting the walk-off homers for our team.
 If you have a swing made for distance, you may want to invest some time in figuring out how to get a little more lift into your swing.

 Over the off-season I’ve been working out at Baseball Rebellion in Durham.
-Besides a very clean, well-lit facility they also have HitTrax set up in 3 of the batting tunnels.
-That allows me see the results of each time I hit the ball, regardless of if I’m doing tee work, soft-toss, hitting off the pitching machine or regular batting practice with a hitting coach
+Besides a very clean, well-lit facility they also have HitTrax set up in 4 of the batting cages.
+That allows me to see the results each time I hit the ball, regardless of if I’m doing tee work, soft-toss, hitting off the pitching machine or regular batting practice with a hitting coach

 That feedback has shown me two important things.
-The exit velocity that I can put on a ball is about 85 mph, although my average exit velocity is between 75 and 80 mph.
-That means that for me to hit the ball as far as possible I need a launch angle of about 32°.
+The max exit velocity that I can put on a ball is about 85 mph, although my average exit velocity is between 75 and 80 mph.
+That means that for me to hit the ball as far as possible I need an average launch angle of about 32°.

 According to slightly more advanced mathematics, I can predict that if I barrel up a nice pitch and turn it around with those inputs it will travel about 331 feet during a warm summer day.